BestTimesToVisit.com Logo

 Airport Transfer Services (Pre-booked)

 Upon arrival at Foz do Iguaçu International Airport (IGU), pre-booking a transfer is the most convenient way to reach your hotel, especially if you have luggage or are arriving late.
-These services offer a direct, hassle-free journey.
+These services offer a direct, hassle-free journey, bypassing the need to navigate local transport immediately.

 Taxis